 One of the defining moments for us is we decided to outsource biomedical engineering.
 That meant that 13 people were going to have to switch to work for this new company versus working for us.
 It was hard on them, but it was several million dollars to the organization.

-The executive vice president and myself went down and met with those 13 people, looked them in the eyes, explained why we were doing this, and told them we were going to do everything we could to ensure that they get the positions in the new company if they wanted, gave them an addition severance.
+The executive vice president and myself went down and met with those 13 people, looked them in the eyes, explained why we were doing this and told them we were going to do everything we could to ensure that they get the positions in the new company if they wanted, gave them an additional severance.